 Alan May is a shareholder who is sought after for his experience in guardianships and conservatorships.
 He has written and lectured extensively and has taught classes at Wayne State University and Oakland University on these topics.

-He was selected for inclusion in the 2007-2017 issues of Michigan Super Lawyers magazine featuring the top 5% of attorneys in Michigan and has been called by courts as an expert witness on issues of fees and by both plaintiffs and defendants as an expert witness in the area of probate and trust law.
+He was selected for inclusion in the 2007-2018 issues of Michigan Super Lawyers magazine featuring the top 5% of attorneys in Michigan and has been called by courts as an expert witness on issues of fees and by both plaintiffs and defendants as an expert witness in the area of probate and trust law.
 Mr. May maintains an “AV” peer review rating with Martindale-Hubbell Law Directory, the highest peer review rating for attorneys and he is listed in the area of Probate Law among Martindale-Hubbell’s Preeminent Lawyers.
-He has also been selected by his peers for inclusion in The Best Lawyers in America© 2018 in the fields of Trusts and Estates as well as Litigation – Trusts & Estates (Copyright 2017 by Woodward/White, Inc., of SC).
+He has also been selected by his peers for inclusion in The Best Lawyers in America© 2019 in the fields of Trusts and Estates as well as Litigation – Trusts & Estates (Copyright 2018 by Woodward/White, Inc., of SC) and was named the Best Lawyers® 2019 Litigation – Trusts and Estates “Lawyer of the Year” in Troy.
 He has been included in the Best Lawyers listing since 2011.
 Additionally, Mr. May was selected by a vote of his peers to be included in DBusiness magazine’s list of 2017 Top Lawyers in the practice area of Trusts and Estates.

 Mr. May was acting public administrator in Wayne County from 1979 to 1980 and has been a Wayne County public administrator since 1980.
 He has been a mediator in Oakland County Circuit Court since 1981, a court appointed referee in Wayne and Oakland County Probate Courts since 1969, and Special Assistant Attorney General in Michigan since 1971.